kronoslang/icmc2020_benchmarks/README.md

 - The results are written in `.csv` files that correspond to each patch.
 Each one is prefixed with `prefix`, which should be an abbreviation of the current device/platform (such as 'mba')
 - Please make a directory for your device/environment and move the `.csv` files there.

 20 instances seems good on the Mac.
 Raspberry Pi can probably handle only a handful of instances.
-Script testing on RPi remains to be done.
+RPi3 works fine with 4 instances.